 Gartner, a popular IT Research company, recently released their universally accepted Hype Cycle.
-In this Gartner Hype Cycle 2018, the augmented analytics is predicted to be the hottest topic in the business intelligence.
-This article will shed lights on what augmented analytics is and how is it helping business.
+In this Gartner Hype Cycle 2018, the augmented analytics is predicted to be the hottest topic in business intelligence.
+This article will shed light on what augmented analytics is and how is it helping businesses.

 What is Augmented Analytics?

 Augmented analysis or Agile business analysis can simply be explained as a fusion between Artificial Intelligence (AI) and Business Intelligence (BI).
 On a more technical note, Augmented Analytics is an approach that uses machine learning and natural language generation to automate the insights.
 With this technology, the traditional hectic process of converting raw data to insights will be automated and improved.

 Augmented Analytics isn’t exactly a brand new technology.
 It had been growing at a slower pace over the past years.
 But with the recent advancement in AI technology, Augmented Analytics also found new heights of evolution.

 Analytics Automation is a largely desired capability among new-gen enterprises.
 The current system primarily relies on manual methods to process raw data.
 The current automation of the change management processes is limited to simple forecasting and visualization of data using analytics tools.
 The Augmented Analytics delves deeper and provides actionable predictive and prescriptive guidance along with the historical reports and dashboards.